 So that is a belief that you're, you're redoing that at most or maximum year you're lasting two years before you have a refresh.
 And just like the two gals that said, you, you have to do this.
 I mean, it's, it's the lifeblood of your first impression and it's just so simple.
 Yes.
 They're not cheap.
 But neither is building a model and we know the effects of that.

 And if your website needs to be, just spot on, it needs to be user-friendly.
 If you're not doing heat mapping, if you're not doing mystery, shopping on your own website, if you're not doing all of these tools that are available to see if your website.
 Is utilized to the best of its ability.
 Then you're failing big time.

 And I do have to say, most national home builders do not have websites that are as good as what they probably should be.
 And I love watching the, the small to mid-sized builders because they are able to try this technology and move it at a [00:33:00] fairly quick pace, to see how they can engage better for us larger home builders.
 It does take a little bit of time because we do have so many communities, so many different divisions that you're having to change all around.
 And it's just like, it takes again, just takes a little bit longer to move the big ship.

 Kevin Weitzel: Oh, yeah.
 I, I wanted to actually ask that question to Greg, but I didn't want a completely biased answer and believe it or not.

 And you guys actually surprised me with your answers.
-I was thinking, you know, that three to four year range and you guys are giving me one to three year range, really.
-I mean, that's, that's much more, often than I would have even imagined myself.
-So that's actually a breath of fresh air that you guys are actually seeing that, that you need to stay relevant because websites do change the way people search changes.
+I was thinking, you know, that three to four year range and you guys are giving me one to three year range, really that's, that's much more, often than I would have even imagined myself.
+So that's actually a breath of fresh air that you guys are actually seeing that you need to stay relevant because websites do change the way people search changes.